J. D. Bernal: Publications

-His 1929 work The World, the Flesh and the Devil has been called "the most brilliant attempt at scientific prediction ever made" by Arthur C. Clarke.
+Bernal's 1929 work The World, the Flesh and the Devil has been called "the most brilliant attempt at scientific prediction ever made" by Arthur C. Clarke.
 It is famous for having been the first to propose the so-called Bernal sphere, a type of space habitat intended for permanent residence.
 The second chapter explores radical changes to human bodies and intelligence and the third discusses the impact of these on society.

 In The Social Function of Science (1939) he argued that science was not an individual pursuit of abstract knowledge and that the support of research and development should be dramatically increased.
 Eugene Garfield, originator of the Science Citation Index, said "his idea of a centralized reprint center was in my thoughts when I first proposed the as yet nonexistent SCI in Science in 1955."

 Science in History (1954) is a monumental four-volume attempt to analyse the interaction between science and society.
 The Origin of Life (1967) gives the current ideas from Oparin and Haldane onwards.